Did you know that Scotland has it’s own Via Ferrata?

 I don’t mean the last piece of gateau or the final chocolate in the box.
 In these cases, no one minds and it doesn’t matter.
-I’m talking about facing Scotland’s first Via Ferrata, set on a cliff face in picturesque Kinlochleven beside the 90m Grey Mare’s Tail waterfall.
+I’m talking about facing Scotland’s first Via Ferrata!
+It is set on a cliff face in picturesque Kinlochleven beside the 90m Grey Mare’s Tail waterfall.

-The origins of the Via Ferrata (Iron Way) can be traced back to the 19th century, but the first modern routes were built to move soldiers safely round the Alps during the First World War.
+The origins of the Via Ferrata (Iron Way) can be traced back to the 19th century.
+The first modern routes were built to move soldiers safely round the Alps during the First World War.
 Using ropes and wooden ladders, they could travel through the mountains quickly and safely.

 Now, 100 years later, the sport is becoming more popular and the route in Kinlochleven, the first in Scotland, is liable to become a much sought-after climbing experience.

 On paper, the climb seems pretty straightforward, a 450m succession of steel rungs and cable bridges which are negotiated while you are permanently clipped on to a continuous safety cable.
 On paper, I said.
 In reality, it’s a different kettle of fish.

 Ben Starkie, the man behind the setting up of this Via Ferrata, believes facing a challenge head-on is character-building.

 “It’s extremely important to push yourself out of your comfort zone,” he says.
 “It helps you in all walks of life, increasing confidence and as a result helping you deal with the pressures life can throw at you.”